 There are churches and cathedrals all around the Manhattan and I’ve never bothered to go in one before.
 The architecture was incredible.
 My poor quality iPhone pictures don’t do it justice.
 This was one place I couldn’t believe I had been missing out on before.
 I’ll definitely take the time to check out some more of these in the future.

 I also, obviously, enjoyed a lot of incredible food.
 There are awesome bakeries and food shops literally everywhere in NYC.
 I picked up some little cakes on my way back to the hotel one night and basically just lived the dream.

 The other really great part about going at the end of the holidays was that all of the holiday decorations were still up, but it was less hustle and bustle.
 I was kind of put off thinking it wasn’t worth it because it wouldn’t feel festive after Christmas, but it was still so soon after that it still made me feel warm and fuzzy inside.
 This is outside Radio City, but the decorations were everywhere.

-Kicking the year off with a fun little getaway was probably the best thing I could do.
+Kicking the year off with a fun little New York City getaway was probably the best thing I could do.
 I’m so inspired to spent my money on experiences like this, and try by hardest to travel and adventure more this year.
-It’s hard being a student, because most of your money gets eaten up by gas, phone bills, and, of course, tuition, but I’m going to try to make the most of what I have to get some more travel in this year!
+It’s hard because most of your money gets eaten up by gas, phone bills, and, of course, tuition, but I’m going to try to make the most of what I have to get some more travel in this year!